 Try team-building activities

 They might seem corny, but they work!
 Team building activities help employees bond, and also help to improve internal communication across different teams that might not always work well together.
-It’s a fun way of getting to know people and how they cooperate, and it makes for a healthier workplace in the long run by boosting motivation and morale.
+For example, virtual escape room games accommodate small or large groups and are in demand for team collaboration and friendly competition.
+It’s a fun activity to create a healthier workplace by boosting motivation and employee morale.

 Finally, make sure you encourage breaks.
 Some overzealous employees may shirk their break time to get more work done, either because they’re stressed about a deadline or have bitten off more than they can chew.
 Working this way is unsustainable.
 By letting your employees know that their break times are necessary and expected, you set up a healthier work culture where employees know that they are not expected to work themselves to the bone for their job.